 I did have a big bucket list moment- pizza date in front of colosseum with my love.
 It was amazing to just sit and take in all the history of this iconic city whilst eating its most famous dish.
 I felt like I was in a movie and it’s definitely a moment I’ll never forget.

 We stayed at a shared Airbnb and I’ll be honest it was not the nicest place.
 5 other travelers were also staying here so it was cramped.
 But it did the job and saved us a few bucks.
 When you are literally just sleeping it doesn’t really make sense to splurge on a nice place.
 It was also close to everything, which was a huge perk.

 - Giolitti — Hands down the best gelato we ate in Italy and we made it our mission to eat gelato daily if not twice a day.

 - Fourme — We picked this joint because it was right by the Colosseum so we could just walk to it and then have our picnic in front of the Colosseum.
 Im sure there are plenty of spots near by you can choose from.
 I’d give it a solid 7.7/10

 That’s it for Part I of our Italy road trip!
-Part II will be coming soon!
+You can find Part II here!
 I’ll be talking about Tuscany, Cinque Terre, and the Dolomites!
 Be sure to leave me a comment if you have any questions or having anything to add.
 I’d love to hear your experiences at these beautiful places!